jeftegoes/AwsOverview/AWS DynamoDB.md

 - Operations are done in parallel for better efficiency.
 - Part of a batch can fail; in which case we need to try again for the failed items.
 - `BatchWriteItem`
-  - Up to 25 **PutItem** and/or **DeleteItem** in one call.
+  - Up to 25 `PutItem` and/or `DeleteItem` in one call.
   - Up to 16 MB of data written, up to 400 KB of data per item.
-  - Can't update items (use **UpdateItem**).
+  - Can't update items (use `UpdateItem`).
-  - **UnprocessedItems** for failed write operations (exponential backoff or add WCU).
+  - `UnprocessedItems` for failed write operations (exponential backoff or add WCU).
 - `BatchGetItem`
   - Return items from one or more tables.
   - Up to 100 items, up to 16 MB of data.
   - Items are retrieved in parallel to minimize latency.
-  - **UnprocessedKeys** for failed read operations (exponential backoff or add RCU).
+  - `UnprocessedKeys` for failed read operations (exponential backoff or add RCU).
     - For example, The DynamoDB API returns up to 100 items limited to 16MB per call.
-If there are still missing records to be returned, the API returns UnprocessedKeys until the process is finished.
+If there are still missing records to be returned, the API returns `UnprocessedKeys` until the process is finished.
       - In the present case, although we have 50 records, their total size is 50 x 2MB = 100MB, which exceeds the 16MB limit, so the message will be returned as follows:
-        - Sixth call returns 16MB - 6 UnprocessedKeys (Total returned 92MB)
+        - Sixth call returns 16MB - 6 `UnprocessedKeys` (Total returned 92MB)
         - Seventh call returns 8MB - Query process terminated (Total returned 100MB)

+## 7.7.
+Extra

+- To return the number of write capacity units consumed by any of these operations (`PutItem`, `UpdateItem`, `DeleteItem`), set the `ReturnConsumedCapacity` parameter to one of the following:
+  - `TOTAL` — returns the total number of write capacity units consumed.
+  - `INDEXES` — returns the total number of write capacity units consumed, with subtotals for the table and any secondary indexes that were affected by the operation.
+  - `NONE` — no write capacity details are returned.
+(This is the default.)

 # 8. Indexes